Hyuuganatsu/.github/profile/README.md

 3. `backend`: The web backend, handling requests from QQ bot.
 4. `worker`: The worker for backend, who really casts spell (deep learning computation).
 5. `stable_diffusion`: The standalone service who provides anime image generation.
+6. `frontend`: The web frontend, written with React.
+Also holds the reversed proxy.

 <!--